lloydeverett/linear-helper/README.md

 ./create-issue.py Psych "Do the needful" Lloyd "Todo" NA 1.0 "Development" "Review"
 ```

+Team, assignee, etc. will be looked up based on substring match, so you don't have to be exact.

 The program will read a line from stdin where you can write an issue description.
 Just hit enter if you don't want one.